Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 • Limited visibility: The thick layers of soft tissue make surgical access and optimal placement of the endoprosthesis difficult.

-• Longer operation times: Studies show that operations on obese patients often take longer, increasing the risk of perioperative complications.
+• Longer operating times: Studies show that operations on obese patients often take longer, which increases the risk of perioperative complications.

 Obesity leads to excessive mechanical stress on the prosthesis, which: